 Interview: Robert Clemens, Managing Director of Perkins&Will’s New York Studio

 More than 80 years ago, Lawrence B. Perkins and Philip Will, Jr. founded Perkins&Will on a tenet that has since guided every design decision the business makes: Their “ideas and buildings” must always “honour the broader goals of society.”
-Now a team of over 2,500 professionals Perkins&Will provides worldwide interdisciplinary services in architecture, interior design, branded environments, urban design, landscape architecture, and more.
+Today, under the leadership of professionals like Robert Clemens, a team of over 2,500 professionals Perkins&Will provides worldwide interdisciplinary services in architecture, interior design, branded environments, urban design, landscape architecture, and more.

 They continue to strive towards the goal to design places that make a positive difference in the world.
 There’s so much more to architecture than what meets the eye.
 Every place has a story, and as they design, they help tell it.
 The results of their expertise enlivens neighbourhoods, builds communities, energizes the citizenry, and respects and protects our planet.